performancehall/performancehall.github.io/_posts/2016-01-21-grand-tutorial.md

 ---
 layout: post
-title: Grand Curtain Installation Tutorial
+title: Grand Tutorial
 author: By Kyle McCornack |
 permalink: /_posts/2016-01-21-grand-tutorial.html
 ---

-#What the Grand Is
+# What the Grand Is #

 Our Grand Curtain is a manually operated dual curtain system used to cut the stage (usually very far downstage) in order to create dramatic opening and